elasticlib/elasticlib/README.md

 * For a photo, the date on which it was taken, its format and size.
 * Content is also extracted from readable files like PDFs or flat text ones.

 All collected metadata is stored along with associated file in the repository and indexed in an embedded search engine, so you can find files by searching on metadata or text content.
 Metadata is also freely modifiable, in order to enable you to enhance or correct information about a given file.

 Instead of having to make backups of your files, elasticLib lets you synchronize repositories.
 You just have to set up a replication between two repositories and any past or future change on one of them will eventually be propagated to the other.
 To be more precise, replications can be:

 * Unidirectional, meaning that changes are only propagated one way.
 * Bidirectional, meaning that changes are propagated both ways.

 The repositories are managed by nodes.
-A node runs on a given computer and lets you :
+A node runs on a given computer and lets you:

 * Create repositories on this computer.
 * Put or delete files in any repository managed by this node, and edit associated metadata.